1920s Style Guide to Wear to your Next 20s Party

 The tassels, or pieces of string, that hang from the dress are either found at the end of the dress’s hem or all throughout the dress itself.
 It gives a nice optical illusion and adds to the sophisticated appeal of the flapper dress.

-More and more companies have started to create sexier versions of the flapper dress.
+More and more companies have started to create sexier versions of the flapper dress, as the flapper dress modern styles are very popular.
 These sexy versions usually feature a tighter fit and a higher hemline.

 Sometimes, they are even built similarly to a swimsuit or a unitard.
 These types of flapper dresses resemble lingerie and allow women who wear them to feel incredibly sexy.